 Estimated or typical model data is not acceptable for units after they are already connected to the ERCOT system.

-In accordance with the SSWG procedure manual, all non self-serve generation connected to the transmission system at 60 kV and above with at least 10 MW aggregated at the point of interconnect must be explicitly modeled.
+In accordance with the SSWG Procedure Manual, all non-self-serve generation connected to the transmission system at 60 kV and above with at least 10 MW aggregated at the Point of Interconnection (POI) must be explicitly modeled.
 This translates to (1) no lumping of generating units and (2) explicit modeling of each step-up transformer.

 The SSWG manual states that station auxiliary load for generating plants should not be modeled explicitly at the generator bus.
-While explicit modeling of station auxiliary load may be necessary for dynamic simulations, DWG dynamics study cases shall not include it.
+While explicit modeling of station auxiliary load may be necessary for certain dynamic simulations, DWG dynamics study cases shall not include it.

-All combined cycle steam turbines shall use the CIGRE (International Council on Large Electric Systems) governor model, as developed by Siemens PTI and implemented by ERCOT.
+Explicit frequency protection relay models shall be provided for all generators where relays are set to trip the generating unit within the “no trip zone” of NERC Standard PRC-024 Attachment 1.

-All combined cycle gas turbine models shall be compatible with the CIGRE steam turbine model.
+Explicit voltage protection relay models shall be provided for all generators where relays are set to trip the generating unit within the “no trip zone” of NERC Standard PRC-024 Attachment 2.

 Intermittent Renewable Resources (e.g. Wind and Solar) Facilities: